 Opaque Gemstones

-Circular saws coated with diamond dust are used to first of all cut the rough gemstone into manageable pieces or by utilizing cleavage planes, which are directions of weakness in certain gemstones, with a small hammer.
+Circular saws coated with diamond dust are use to first of all cut the rough gemstone into manageable pieces or by utilizing cleavage planes, which are directions of weakness in certain gemstones, with a small hammer.

 The preferred style of cut for opaque gemstones, heavily included stones or stones displaying “Optical Phenomena” is the “Cabochon” cut.